akirk/friends/readme.txt

 6. Use rules to filter incoming content (sometimes you’re not interested in everything your friends do)
 7. Friends users are plain WordPress users with low privileges
 8. A Friend Request is accepted in the users screen.
 Delete the user to reject it or accept the request to make them a friend

 == Changelog ==
+= 1.5.6 =
+- Add a Notification Manager
+- Fix usage of site_url

 = 1.5.5 =
 - Allow collapsing of sidebar headers (accordion)
 - Lots of small styling changes